-- Now add the buttercup squash, the butternut squash, salt, Italian seasoning, and the broth (or coconut milk).
+- Now add the buttercup squash, the butternut squash, salt, Italian seasoning, and broth (or coconut milk).
 Stir until well combined.

-- If desired, use an immersion blender to puree the soup until it is smooth, otherwise, you can leave the soup with the apple and onion chunks!
+- If desired, use an immersion blender to purée the soup until it is smooth, otherwise, you can leave the soup with the apple and onion chunks!

-- Serve hot and if desired, top with additional raw apple and onion pieces on top.
+- Serve hot, and if desired, top with additional raw apple and onion pieces on top.

 - Storage: Let the soup cool for 30 minutes on the counter.
 Store in the fridge in an airtight container for up to 5 days.

 - Freezing: This soup is also great for storing in the freezer.
 Place in an airtight container or pint sized mason jar (for lunch portions!).
 Cool in the fridge overnight and then place in the freezer.
-If you are using a mason jar, make sure you leave about at least a half inch of headspace so that the jar doesn’t break when freezing.
+If you are using a mason jar, make sure you leave at least a half inch of headspace so that the jar doesn’t break when freezing.